Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Migrate/WDS student guide - Azure Stack Migrate.md

 7. Design an integration model that would allow resource access for both Contoso and Fabrikam users.

-8. Propose a self-service approach that will allow Contoso and Fabrikam developers provision their own resources from the service catalog offered by infrastructure teams.
+8. Propose a self-service approach that will allow Contoso and Fabrikam developers to provision their own resources from the service catalog offered by infrastructure teams.
 The scope of resources available in service catalog must be controlled centrally, with an oversight by designated Contoso and Fabrikam administrators.

 9. Recommend a procedure for delegation of permissions that would not only allow designated Fabrikam IT admins to manage Contoso infrastructure but also account for the need to provide limited access to the Contoso internal audit team.